Limitations

 Not Battle-Tested

-Although the Krmx server implementation in TypeScript has 100% unittest coverage, the client does not.
-Moreover, not all real world scenarios regarding packet loss and connections dropping have been observed and or tested.
+Although the Krmx server and client implementations in TypeScript have great unittest coverage and have been tested in multiple smaller projects by its maintainer.
+Not all real world scenarios regarding packet loss and connections dropping have been observed and or tested.
 Using Krmx successfully in your environment may vary depending on individual circumstances.

 Features